janwo/smartberry/README.md

 ```
 presence:
-	absence-states: [optional, states that trigger absence, defaults to empty list]
+	absence-states: "OFF" [optional, states that trigger absence, defaults to empty list]
-		- "OFF"
-	presence-states: [optional, states that trigger presence, defaults to "ON" and "OPEN"]
+	presence-states: "ON, OPEN" [optional, states that trigger presence, defaults to "ON" and "OPEN"]
-		- "ON"
-		- "OPEN"
 ```

 #### Scenes 🎬